 This is not the first such ocean heatwave in the North Pacific.
 There were a few strong events in recent years.
 One such event was also in last July, with peak ocean surface temperatures over 6°C above normal.
 The image below shows the ocean temperature anomaly during the ocean heatwave in July 2020.

-These events can cause unusually warm ocean temperatures, which can effect the marine life throughout the year.
+These events can cause unusually warm ocean temperatures, which can affect marine life throughout the year.
 This was just the beginning, as the Northeast Pacific ocean remained warmer than normal throughout 2014.

 Another warm phase developed later that year in September, in a similar location.
 This whole event lasted throughout 2014 and into 2015.
 Warmer than normal waters were present closer to the coast, and also extended over a larger area.
 This oceanic heatwave was much more robust than the current one or last year, as the strong anomalies reached over 100-meters in depth.